Dmytro27Ind/way-of-memories/README.md

 # Way of Memories
 This is a 2D single player platform game with a post-apocalyptic theme.
 Her goal is to go through the map and get to its end.
-In this case, it is necessary to collect useful items and solve problems with bypassing various traps.
+In this case, it is necessary to collect useful items and solve problems with bypassing various traps. <a href="https://devpost.com/software/way-of-memories" target="_blank">Devpost link</a>

 <p float="left">
   <img src="https://github.com/Dmytro27Ind/images/blob/main/way-of-memories-1.png" width="265" />